-For a memorable family outing jam-packed with fun, head to a theme park.
-We have some great choices here in New England, and we've rounded up our five favorites for families with kids ranging from toddlers to teens.
-Some are close enough to Boston for a daycation and others are better suited for a weekend getaway, but they all make for a quick escape from the every day blahs.
+For a memorable family outing jam-packed with exhilarating rides, indulgent snacks, and giggle-inducing character interactions, head to a New England amusement park.
+We've rounded up the very best New England theme parks that are great for families with kids ranging from toddlers to teens.
+Some are close enough for a day trip, while others are better suited for a weekend getaway.
+And they all make for a quick, exciting escape.

-Before you hop in the car, make sure to check the parks' official websites to confirm hours, as they change by season and also may vary due to weather.
-And check for prices, too.
-Many offer online-only ticket specials that you can take advantage of from home.
-Some parks offer two-day tickets, and if you plan to visit a particular park more than once, consider buying season passes.
+Before you hop in the car, be sure to check each park's official website to confirm hours, as they change by season.
+Many parks can sell out fast, so make sure to plan ahead and consider booking tickets online.
+Some parks offer two-day tickets; to visit a particular park more than once, consider buying season passes.

-Canobie Lake Park has over 85 rides, games, live entertainment and attractions.
-There are rides for everyone, ranging from roller coasters for maximum thrill seekers to gentle rides for the young ones and fun family rides.
-The park hosts a wide variety of spectacular live entertainment throughout the summer, plus fireworks shows around the Fourth of July and SCREEEMFEST in October.
+Canobie Lake Park has more than 85 rides, games, live entertainment, and attractions.
+There are rides for everyone, ranging from roller coasters for maximum thrill-seekers (think 72 feet into the air and a drop that's beyond vertical at 97 degrees) to gentle rides for the young ones and fun family rides.
+The park hosts a wide variety of spectacular live entertainment throughout the summer, plus fireworks shows around July 4 and SCREEEMFEST in October.
 The attractions in Castaway Island keep visitors cool during the dog days of summer.
 The park is open weekends in May, daily from Memorial Day weekend to early September, and weekends in September and October for the Halloween season.

 Tucked away in the Mount Washington Valley of New Hampshire, Story Land is a bit of a hike from Boston, but it's the perfect theme park for parents and little ones to enjoy together.
-And with so much to do in the area, you can make your trip a multi-day family getaway.
-Rides like the Swan Boats, Antique Cars, and Bamboo Shoots are designed for kid-parent bonding and are among my family's favorites.
+And with so much to do in the area, make the trip a multi-day family getaway.
+Rides like the Swan Boats, Antique Cars, and Bamboo Shoots are designed for kid-parent bonding.
 The Little Dreamers' Nursery Rhyme area is a big hit with preschoolers who revel in literally stepping into their favorite stories, and there are lots of opportunities to meet storybook characters around the park.
 Story Land is open Memorial Day weekend through early October (weekends only in September and October).

-Lake Compounce is a fun place for the whole family, even if you're not usually an amusement park enthusiast.
+Lake Compounce is a fun place for the whole family, even for non-amusement park enthusiasts.
 The rides range from sweet kiddie rides to intense thrill rides, including a new triple launch coaster.
 The park's Antique Carousel, built in 1898, is one of America's oldest.
-For visitors who prefer to keep their feet on the ground, Dino Expedition features lifelike dinos and a fossil digging area.
-Water rides in Crocodile Cove keep you cool on hot days, and you can make the fun last around the clock by staying at Bear Creek Campground.
-The regular operating season is May - September, plus select times during the holiday season for Holiday Lights.
+For visitors who prefer to keep their feet on the ground, Dino Expedition features life-like dinos and a fossil digging area.
+Water rides in Crocodile Cove keep visitors cool on hot days, and the fun can last around the clock by staying at Bear Creek Campground.
+The regular operating season is May to September, plus select times during the holiday season for Holiday Lights.

 Note: Six Flags New England offers some helpful tips for visiting with a family; many are practical suggestions that apply to any theme park visit.